 Harry’s Flat: Harry and June finish working on the new song: Harry loves the ‘absent at Christmas’ motif, including the jail idea (which June credits Zoe for).
 Harry is fired-up and both are relishing the creative collaboration.
-Harry talks excitedly about what a great team they make; what a great future he feels they have together.
+Harry talks excitedly about what a great team they make.
+He confesses that he’d been starting to feel stagnant; just resting on the laurels of some early tracks that had enjoyed a small cult following, but her joining the band has been a game-changer.
+He waxes lyrical about what a great future they could have together: they’re unstoppable!
 This declaration of a shared future causes June to summon the courage to tell Harry about her pregnancy.
 Harry’s shocked at first and June waits, anxious.
 He asks what she plans to do.
 June admits she’s not sure, but she thinks she wants to keep it – though she can’t begin to work out how that will work in practice.
 After a beat, Harry beams and announces that however it’ll work he wants to be there for her; they’ll make it work together.
 June is thrilled.
-The other band mates arrive and June and Harry announce the news (only Tom and Charlie didn’t know and they’re both a bit taken aback but try to feign happiness).
-They then announce they want to play the new song for them.
-As the song progresses, they join in in a celebratory jam.
-(HOW TO MAKE GRAVY) June is on top of the world.
+(FINALLY SOMETHING GOOD)

-TV Studio/June and Zoe’s flat (montage?): We establish time passing: Harry is interviewed by an unseen interviewer about the new album which has just been released to great acclaim.
+TV Studio/June and Zoe’s flat (montage?): We establish time passing: Harry is back on the Couch, talking about the new album which has just been released to great acclaim.
 It’s shooting up the charts and Dan shuttles Harry between gigs, interviews, visits to radio stations, etc. Harry is revelling in his first real taste of rock stardom.
+Through this narration, June’s creative input is generously acknowledged.

 Meanwhile (on another part of the stage), a heavily pregnant June waddles about her flat, listening on the radio to Harry talking about the new album.
 The contrast in their respective lives is striking.
-(EVERYBODY WANTS TO TOUCH ME) But June remains upbeat, sitting at her keyboard and penning new songs.
+(EVERYBODY WANTS TO TOUCH ME) But June remains upbeat (rapt that her contribution is being recognised), sitting at her keyboard and penning new songs.

 Rehearsal Studio: The band are discussing writing songs for a second album.
 There is much excitement – it really feels like they’re finally cracking it.
-Alcohol and cocaine is ubiquitous, with everyone partaking other than the very pregnant June and Dan.
+Alcohol and cocaine is ubiquitous, with everyone partaking other than Dan and the very pregnant June.
 Dan announces that their label thinks they should ‘hop across the pond’ and play a handful of gigs on the West Coast of the US.
 While the band is elated the label’s showing this level of faith in them, June is alarmed: she thought they weren’t touring the States until next year?
 Dan responds that that was the plan.
 But with the success of the album in Australia, the label feels they need to strike while the iron is hot.
 June pointedly asks Harry: what about the baby?
 Harry reassures they’ll be back before it’s due.
 He stresses about the opportunity that this represents; it’s what they’ve both dreamed of!
 It’s clear Harry’s mind is made up so June accepts this, feeling torn.
 Dan hustles Harry off for an interview.
 Zoe approaches June and asks how she’s doing.
 June isn’t sure.
 Not unkindly Zoe points out the obvious: that this is likely to be what the future looks like.
 Does June really think it’ll get easier after the baby comes?
 She points out that June could always give the baby up for adoption.
 Give it a stable, secure life away from all this madness.
 June is left with food for thought.